chef-cft/inspec-remote-scanning/labs/gcp_cloud.md

 ```
 Press `q` to exit and `exit-program` to exit pry.
 ## 4. Center For Internet (CIS) Profile execution
-1. The Centre for Internet Security produces a CIS GCP Foundation Benchmark, Chef has implemented that benchmark uisng InSpec, it is fully accreditied by CIS.
+1. The Centre for Internet Security produces a CIS Docker Benchmark, Chef has implemented that benchmark uisng InSpec.
 We are now going to obtain that benchmark from Chef Automate and execute it against the GCP cloud.<br />
 Login to Chef Automate via the terminal:<br />
 `inspec compliance login --insecure --user=workstation-<x> --token <Chef Automate Token> <Chef Automate Hostname>`<br />
 For example:<br />